haziqrahat/haziqrahat/README.md

 - 🎓 I am a graduate student at **UC Riverside**

-- 🫶 I like developing software applications
+- 🫶 I love developing software applications

 - 💬 Ask me about **Data Science and Python**